 Mamas, we are always on the lookout for great articles and posts that help us navigate the teen years.
-Shannon and I both have 14-year-olds right now, and my middle kid will be 13 soon, so we need all the tips and insight we can get.
+Shannon and I both have teens right now so we need all the tips and insight we can get.

 Wow, it’s a “must-read” for any parent, whether you’ve got a teenager right now or a tiny baby who will one day be a teenager.
 These words really touched us and they’re such a big help when you’re in the midst of one of “those days” with a teenager.